coletom22/Red-Light-Runners/README.md

 * Edit footage, removing the following scenes:
   - no traffic lights
   - car is not the front of the traffic stop
-* BBox and Label red, yellow, and green traffic lights
+* BBox and label red, yellow, and green traffic lights

 ### Stage 2 - CTD Data Collection
 * Collect 3 hours of **daytime** dashcam footage